bhoward/focsipedia/docs/fp/intro.md

 is no assignment statement.
 When a value is bound to a variable with a `let` statement, that variable will then remain bound to that value for as long as the variable exists.
-A variable will cease to exist when the block (such as a function body) containing it is exited:
+A variable will cease to exist when the block (such as a function body) containing it is finished:
 ```reason demo
 {
   let x = 42;